jkillingsworth/jkillingsworth.com/_posts/2018-04-23-fixed-fractions-and-fair-games.md

     \end{document}
 {% endlatex %}

 The gambler needs to decide how much to bet on each play.
-If he bets his entire stake, then he risks losing everything on the first round.
+If he bets his entire stake, then he risks losing everything in the first round.
 If he only bets a portion of his bankroll, then he can afford to absorb a few losses without going broke.
 There are two betting strategies the gambler can choose from: a fixed constant bet size strategy and a fixed fraction bet size strategy.
 The gambler must choose one strategy and stick to it for every round of the game.

 ## Fixed Constant Bet Size